datakaveri/iudx-readme/getting_started/auth/delegate.md

 The IUDX Auth Delegate API is used to obtain certificate.
 The certificate is used to uniquely identify a delegate and is issued by the IUDX Certificate Authority.
 It can be obtained from the Registration API.
 A Delegate may manage access policies on behalf of multiple Providers.
 Once a Provider has set a Delegate policy, the Delegate may access the Provider Dashboard using the [Accounts Panel](https://accounts.iudx.org.in)

 ## Registration
 A new delegate must register ([Delegate Registration Panel](https://accounts.iudx.org.in/register)) with the IUDX platform with some basic identification details.
 These details include their name, email address and phone number.
-Additionally, they should also generate a Certificate Signing Request (CSR) and include that in the API call.
+Additionally, they should also generate a Certificate Signing Request (CSR) that is to be uploaded during registration.
 This CSR is used to generate a signed certificate which will be delivered to the email address they have specified.

 ![Delegate registration](../resources/auth/dele-reg.png)<br>
 *Delegate registration*